yhzhang0128/egos-2000/README.md

-# A minimal operating system on a real RISC-V board
+# A minimal operating system for a real RISC-V board

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)

-The earth and grass operating system (EGOS) is our teaching operating system at Cornell.
-It has 3 layers:
+The earth and grass operating system (EGOS) is our teaching OS at Cornell.
+It has three layers:

 * the earth layer provides **hardware-specific** abstractions
     * tty and disk device driver interface